 You probably already know that the largest mass transit system in North America is in New York City.
 Perhaps you didn’t know that this system is supplemented by a very heavily used sister-system between New York City and New Jersey called the Port Authority Trans-Hudson, or PATH for short.
 PATH runs two lines through Jersey City, Newark, and Hoboken, carrying tens of thousands of passengers daily.
 My hometown, Hoboken, is considered one of the most densely populated cities in the country, and a large number of those residents commute via PATH on a daily basis.
-As the popularity of living Opinion
+As the popularity of living Blog Post

 Jul 27, 2009 By

 A park proposed for Newark's Passaic River waterfront has been an unfulfilled vision for at least a decade.
 But city officials say the Trust for Public Land will help radically speed up plans for a park.